5 Vehicle Value Boosters You Need Today

 Without a doubt, the one thing every car buyer is looking for in the add-on department is a satellite navigation system, which car makers sometimes offer as pre-installed options.
 Even if your vehicle didn’t come with one, though, you can buy an aftermarket sat-nav and add value to your vehicle both while you drive it and when you go to sell it down the road.

 Especially in the 4×4 and SUV markets, having a reverse camera system or parking monitor will add value, and this modification is easy to install yourself.
 As these vehicles are larger and have much bigger blind spots, increased visibility while backing up and audible tones that sound before the vehicle hits something can both be lifesavers.
 For that reason, these features can give your vehicle’s value a little bump.

 5. Fuel Mileage

 This one may not have been on your immediate wish list, but fuel can be expensive.
 With gasoline prices rising and fuel supply decreasing, adding high-flow air filters and other tweaks that improve fuel economy can be a big selling point when you turn around and sell your car later on.

 When you hear the word “modifications,” you may immediately think of giant spoilers and neon lights, but simple things can be installed that improve your driving experience and boost the overall value of your car.

+Check out all the maintenance parts available on NAPA Online or trust one of our 16,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on vehicle value, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.